alexfernandez/alexfernandez.github.io/2024/aves-aeternae.md

 It is impossible to build the hull in one go;
 different pieces have to built and assembled.
-In our case we can build eight identical panels, which is quite convenient from the manufacture point of view.
+In our case we can build eight identical panels, which is quite convenient from the manufacturing point of view.
-Then they can be assembled together using reinforcements, built using carbon fiber and glass fiber for elasticity.
+Those can then be assembled together using reinforcements, built using carbon fiber and some glass fiber for elasticity.

 ![Eight pieces of the hull: four on top, four below.](pics/aves-aeternae-hull.png "A spheroid cut in eight: seen from the top an ellipse cut in four pieces.
 Source: the author.")